earnestaddae/biomark/README.md

 * Clone the repository

-* Make sure you have Docker installed
+* Make sure you have Docker installed & running

 * Navigate to the application and run `docker-compose up`